WebAssembly/rounding-mode-control/proposals/rounding-mode-control/Overview.md

 The operation and conversion tensor does not get arbitrary holes.
 This makes it easier to reason about the operations.
 The mathematical defenition of the semantic of `f64.promote_f32_ceil` is still different from `f64.promote_f32`.
 It is easier to express intend that way.

 Having the full conversion tensor may improve portability of WebAssembly: With rounded instructions it is possible to write algorithms that are independent of and equivalent over different number formats.
 For example a user of the `wasm2c` tool could purposefully relax the requirement of `f32` to be IEEE floating point.
 The `c` standard does not require `flaot` to be IEEE.
 Lets say `f32` gets implemented by the plattform as `posit32`. `posit32` is a number format with more precicion around `1.0` than IEEE.
 That way there might be numbers in `float` that are not representable in `double`.
-Now you need `promot` with a rounding variation so that your iterating enclosing loop is still converging.
+Now you need a rounding variant of `promot` so that your iterating enclosing loop is still converging.

 ## performance